170 Pounds of Fighting Fury

 Neal's latest bout ended in a loss by split decision against Ian Garry at UFC 298 in February 2024.

-Fighting Through Victories, Defeats, Triumphs and Setbacks
+Fighting Through Victory, Defeat, Triumph and Setbacks

-They are simply snapshots of an ongoing saga.
+Each victory, defeat, triumph, and setback shapes their path, ideally molding them into stronger versions of themselves.
+As we wrap up, remember, these are simply snapshots of an ongoing saga.
 In the dynamic arena of the UFC's Welterweight division, today's underdog could be tomorrow's champion, all in the blink of an eye.